Two people in a blue raft race down a white-water river with others in the background; paddling through green, forested canyon.

 Take a scenic autumn drive.

-An hour drive northeast of Cleveland sits the scenic and must-visit-hidden-gem of Tellico Plains.
+From the Ocoee River area, Tellico Plains is roughly 45 miles away, or about an hour by car.
 Once the site of the Overhill Cherokee town of Great Tellico, this beautiful community sits in the valley where the Tellico River meets the Little Tennessee River.
 The creative community features multiple galleries and shops including Scott Street Gallery & Studios with more than 70 local artisans.
 The Charles Hall Museum showcases a huge collection of local memorabilia, guns, Native American artifacts and historic photos.

 Get your map at the Cherohala Skyway Visitor Center, fill up at the classic Tellico Beach Drive-In, and pick-up a treat at Tellico Grains Bakery before hitting the iconic Cherohala Skyway National Scenic Byway that weaves through the Cherokee National Forest.